kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 I made some efforts trying to hook Gatsby up with Contentful.
 That was the plan before I somehow screwed everything up.
 When I started all over (literally), I paused a second thinking if I should actually use Contentful.
-I still prefer to have a local copy of Markdown files, and who knows whether Contentful would shut down some day.
+I still prefer to have local copies of Markdown files, and who knows whether Contentful would shut down some day.
 Markdown is widely supported, but Contentful is much less so, comparatively.
 And now that I’m now much more comfortable with geeky stuff, I can